-Generation 2 added a cool 100 new Pokémon.
+There were a cool 100 more Gen 2 Pokémon.
 While they might not have the kudos of being in the original class, there are many famous names among them.
 Slowking was added as an evolved form of Slowpoke, Cleffa quickly became a staple of the TCG, and even the new starters, like Totodile, have their fans.

-Adding another 135 Pokémon, Generation 3‘s most notable creatures include the Flying-Ground-type Flygon, and the Pikachu-esque pair Plusle and Minun.
+Adding another 135 Pokémon, the most notable Gen 3 Pokémon include the Flying-Ground-type Flygon, and the Pikachu-esque pair Plusle and Minun.

 But it’s through its eight new Legendaries that this generation really shines.
 The trio of golems Regice, Registeel and Regirock were added, alongside the pair of birds Latias and Latios.
 Its trio of super-ancient, weather-specialist Pokémon – Groudon, Kyogre, and Rayquaza – quickly became fan favourites, too.

-Taking it down a peg, Generation 4 added 107 new Pokémon, including videogame starters Empoleon, Infernape, and Torterra, as well as Lucario, who might be best known now as a fighter in Super Smash Bros.
+Taking it down a peg, there were 107 new Gen 4 Pokémon, including videogame starters Empoleon, Infernape, and Torterra, as well as Lucario, who might be best known now as a fighter in Super Smash Bros.
 Ultimate.
 The generation also introduced an abundance of new evolutionary forms, such as Leafeon and Glaceon for Eevee, and Magmortar for Magmar.

 As for Legendaries, Generation IV added the trio of Lake Guardians Uxie, Azelf, and Mespirit, the creation trio Giratina, Palkia, and Dialga (all with vaguely metaphysical abilities), and standalones Cresselia, Heatran, and Regigigas.
 That makes for a total of nine.

-Generation 5 added a whopping 156 new Pokémon, the most of any generation so far.
+A whopping 156 new beasts joined the Gen 5 Pokémon, the most of any generation so far.
 Many of them are dual-types, such as Archeops, and some have gone on to become firm favourites in the TCG, including Zoroark.

 And it didn’t skimp on the Legendaries, either, adding another nine, in the form of three trios.
 These were the musketeer-inspired Cobalion, Terrakion, and Virizion, the geography-themed Tornadus, Thundurus, and Landorus, and Tao trio of Reshiram, Zekrom, and Kyurem.

-After the previous generation’s bumper supply, Generation 6 added a mere 72 new monsters, and marked a change towards lower turnout in future generations.
+After the previous generation’s bumper supply, there were just 72 new Gen 6 Pokémon, marking a change towards lower turnout in future generations.
 But the vast majority of the new Pokémon are brand new species, rather than evolutionary forms of previous creatures.
 You might recognise Greninja, Aegislash, and Delphox among its roster.

 Generation VI went less trigger-happy with Legendary creatures than previous gens, too.
-There’s just three: the poster children Xerneas, Yveltal, and Zygarde.
+There are just three: the poster children Xerneas, Yveltal, and Zygarde.
 The generation did boast three Mythical Pokémon though: the crystal fairy Diancie; the djinn Hoopa; and the steam-powered Volcanion.

-Carrying on the trend of smaller rosters, 88 Pokémon were added in Generation 7.
+Carrying on the trend of smaller rosters, 88 Gen 7 Pokémon were added.
 But this gen made up for the low quantity with a good dollop of quality – there’s no filler, all thriller in this Pokédex.
 Most notable is the disguise-wearing Mimikyu, and the incredibly weird Dhelmise, which is a ship’s anchor and wheel, all wrapped together in seaweed.

 Generation VII was also the first to introduce new regional forms of previous Pokémon, adding new types and abilities to those creatures living in the generation’s Alola region.
 The best of them is undoubtedly the Alolan version of Exeggutor, which adds a huge neck to the usually stubby palm plant.
 It also had Ultrabeasts – extradimensional Pokémon with some truly outlandish designs.